fasihrem/mlops-dvc-assignment-2/README.md

 Once the Airflow UI loads:

-- You should see train_model_dag in the DAGs list.
+- You should see test.py and weather_data_pipeline.py in the DAGs list.
 - Toggle it "on".
 - Click the ▶️ (Play) button to trigger a run manually.